smphys/smphys.github.io/index.md

 {% include section.html %}

-Pathogen evolution creates an extraordinary epidemiological record and staggering public health challenges.
-Our group develops and applies evolutionary approaches to answer open questions about pathogen transmission and epidemiological dynamics.
-We focus on tuberculosis and pathogens linked to the rapidly changing climate in the American West with a goal of directly informing public health in low-income settings.
+Research on Biophysics - and related pheomena in low dimension (Nanoscale).
+Our group develops and applies evolutionary approaches to answer open questions about transmission and dynamics of biomolecular interaction.
+We focus on xxxxxxxxx with a goal of directly xxxxxxxxxxxxxx.

 {:.center}